clyoms/Bakery_System/bakery_system/Reflection/individual_reflection_template (2).md

    Solution: I added a check for the existence of the employee ID before performing updates or deletions to avoid errors

 ### Assignment 2
-1. Problem: [Describe first challenge]
+1. Problem: Creating the DataManager Class
-   Solution: [Explain how you solved it]
+   Solution: Consulted peers, looked at their code and adapted it for my own use

-2. Problem: [Describe second challenge]
+2. Problem: Working with a JSON file and appendng to it
-   Solution: [Explain how you solved it]
+   Solution: Solved this issue through trial and error, i also used chatgpt to explain what i didnt understand

 ### Assignment 3
 1. Problem: [Describe first challenge]